The greatest bass player in the world!

 The same year, he would record his self-titled debut solo album, produced by Blood Sweat & Tears drummer Bobby Colomby, it has since become legendary.
 Particularly his version of Charlie Parker‘s tune Donna Lee which continues to scare hard-working/practicing bass players to this day.

 Still, in 1976, he would also record Hejira with Joni Mitchell, one of my favourite albums of all time.

 You’d think this was enough to cram into one year?
 No chance, in 1976, Jaco also released his first appearance on a Weather Report album.

 Jaco got this gig by simply walking up to the drummer and founder of the band Joe Zawinul and introducing himself as “John Francis Pastorius III, I’m the greatest bass player in the world.”

 Jaco would ride the wave of what he essentially had set up in one year (1976) until 1982 when he left Weather Report as his own 21-piece band Word Of Mouth had started to tour more heavily.

 Toward the end of the world tour with Word Of Mouth, Jaco’s mental health started to decline.

 Diagnosed with bipolar disorder but not able to get help, he ended up homeless and in 1987, picked a fight with a bouncer outside a nightclub that beat him so badly he died from injuries sustained.

 Jaco said something in his one and only instructional video to the interviewer that stuck with me.
 He said that he used to play soul covers for six hours every night, and that’s how he got good.
-Not from practicing.
+Not from practising.